 It was inspiring to watch the Parkland students so articulately express their thoughts after the horrendous shooting they personally experienced.
 Their debate classes paid off.
 Now they are making a huge difference in the political landscape even though some “adults” protest they should have stayed in class and have even threatened them with bodily harm.
 It made me think of the high school classes we took in the 60’s and 70’s.

 As much as younger generations like to blast Baby Boomers and call them selfish or narcissistic, we made a difference in the world as well.
-In the book, Pendulum, by Michael Drew, the author talks about the chaotic system and shows us how society experiences a shift in consciousness in 40-year cycles.
-Watch his Ted Talk here.
+In the book, Pendulum, by Michael Drew and Roy H. Williams, the authors talk about the chaotic system and show us how society experiences a shift in consciousness in 40-year cycles.
+Watch Michael’s Ted Talk here.

 Much has changed since when I graduated high school (Class of 1971), especially technologically.
 However, our high school classes may have given us an edge into the future.
 I thought it would be fun to look back at what we learned.